Ask AI

 To make AI Agent use other scenario blocks, they must be visually connected from the bottom via the constructor interface.

-• Drag the desired node (e.g., HTTP Request, Telegram, Search, etc.) and connect it to AI Agent from the bottom.
+• Drag and drop the desired node (e.g., HTTP Request, Telegram, Search, etc.) and connect it to the bottom connector of the AI Agent node.

 {{fromAIAgent("parameter_name"; "description")}}